whm3/civic_readiness_and_digital_hygiene/HELPUS.md

 - 🏛️ **Civic activists** looking for new tools to reach people who don’t read PDFs
 - 🎤 **Artists and musicians** who want to perform this live, reinterpret the material, or build something new from it
 - 📣 **Protest organizers** who see the value of shared language, call-and-response, and memory hooks
+- 📰 **Members of the Media** — News writers, podcasters, indie outlets, TikTokers with a take — if you’re helping people make sense of the world, you’re part of the modern press.
+Let's talk.

 - 🫵 **You.
 Yes, you.**
    If this sparked something — a thought, a melody, a lesson plan, a subversive grin — you’re already halfway on board.

 ------